Creating an Azure Stage¶

 In addition to loading directly from files in Azure containers, Snowflake supports creating named external stages, which encapsulate all of the required information for staging files, including:

 Named external stages are optional, but recommended when you plan to load data regularly from the same location.
-For instructions for creating an external stage, See Creating a Stage below.
+For instructions for creating an external stage, See Creating an External Stage below.

-You can create a named stage using either the web interface or SQL:
+You can create a named external stage using SQL or the web interface.

 CREATE STAGE my_azure_stage